-The British Association of Dermatologists describes acne as a skin condition that’s characterized by blackheads, whiteheads and pus-filled spots.
+The British Association of Dermatologists describes acne as a skin condition that’s characterised by blackheads, whiteheads and pus-filled spots.
 It usually starts at puberty and varies in severity from a few spots on the face, neck, back and chest – which most teenagers have at some time – to a more significant problem that can cause scarring and have an impact on self-confidence.
 For the majority of people, acne tends to clear up by the late teens or early twenties, but sometimes it can continue for much longer.
 Acne can also develop for the first time during your late twenties or even the thirties.

 Abigail James, facialist, skin expert and author or Love Your Skin, says there are many factors that can spark and irritate acne, but the underlying issue is almost always hormones.